omeka/classic-enduser/docs/Plugins/Geolocation.md

 ## View a public map

 Visitors to your Omeka site can now use a map to browse through all of your geolocated items.
+The generic map showing all of your items with geolocation metadata can be found at `yourclassicsite/items/map`, which you can enable or disable in your site navigation.

-When configuring the plugin, if you selected "Add Link to Map on Items/Browse Navigation," a "Browse Map" link will be added automatically to the secondary navigation on the `items/browse` page.
+If you enable "Add Link to Map on Items/Browse Navigation" in the plugin configuration, the "Browse Map" link will also be added to the secondary navigation on the `items/browse` page.

 ![Public items map view in the Thanks Roy theme](../doc_files/plugin_images/geolocation_pubbr.png)

-From this view, visitors may browse all mapped items, browse by tag, search for items and browse the map.

-They may also locate a mapped item by clicking on the items listed in the column to the right side of the map.
+Users can click within the map on pins to see the relevant item, or click an item title in the right sidebar to move the map.

 ## Use the admin map